XpressAI/xircuits.io/docs/main/Installation.md

 xircuits install pytorch
 ```

 To explore and install other component libraries, check out the full list on the [component libraries page](https://github.com/XpressAI/xircuits/blob/master/xai_components#external-library).
+The components listed here may also be installed via [component library interface](../component-library/installation.md#installation-using-the-xircuits-library-interface).

 ## Launch